 Healthcare Costs.
-In 2019, the uninsured rate in Montana was approximately 8.2%, down from 11.6% in 2015.
-Approximately 88,000 Montanans have healthcare coverage through the Montana HELP Plan (Medicaid Expansion), but many families continue to face high healthcare costs.
+In 2021, the uninsured rate in Montana was approximately 8.2%.
+Approximately 115,000 Montanans have healthcare coverage through the Montana HELP Plan (Medicaid Expansion), but many families continue to face high healthcare costs.

 Housing is often the largest expense for a household.
 Housing is considered affordable when rent or a mortgage payment is less than 30% of the household's monthly income.
-For Montana households in 2019, 41.1% of renters and 21.5% of homeowners spent 30% or more of their monthly income on housing.
+For Montana households in 2021, 42.2% of renters and 27.7% of homeowners with a mortgage spent 30% or more of their monthly income on housing.